Get the FREE one-click dictionary software for Windows

 Sounds like: lax, lacks, l, lay or

-Derived forms: laying, laid, lays
+Derived forms: lays, laid, laying

-Type of: be, carnal knowledge, change posture, coition, coitus, copulate, copulation, couple, devise, displace, exist, get up, impose, intercourse, levy, machinate, mate, move, organise [Brit], organize, pair, place, poem, position, prepare, relation, sex act, sexual congress, sexual intercourse, sexual relation, song, verse form, vocal
+Type of: be, carnal knowledge, change posture, coition, coitus, copulate, copulation, couple, devise, displace, exist, get up, impose, intercourse, levy, machinate, mate, move, organise [Brit], organize, pair, place, poem, position, prepare, relation, rest, sex act, sexual congress, sexual intercourse, sexual relation, song, verse form, vocal

-Antonym: rise, sit, stand
+Antonym: arise, sit, stand

 Encyclopedia: Lay, Kansas